totally-not-frito-lays/DiabeatItFall2021/README.md

   2. ???
   3. profit

+## Make branches?
+**idk if we wanna do this or if it's a good idea**

 ## Practice with Git
 It's easiest to internalize this control flow when you actually try it out yourself.
-You can do this by following the steps above and adding your name to [members.md](../members.md)
+You can do this by following the steps above and adding your name to [members.md](./members.md)